Walkthrough of the Administration Perspective

 Agents & Groups

 Agents are programs that run on the target system.
 They establish a connection to the Automation Engine system, start the execution of tasks, and make both their monitoring and the corresponding reporting possible.
 As any program, Agents can be upgraded.
 The Upgrade History page provides detailed information about the Centralized Agent Upgrade (CAU).
-For more information, see Agents (HOST), Upgrade History, and Centralized Agent Upgrade (CAU).
+For more information, see Agents (HOST), Agent Upgrade History, and Centralized Agent Upgrade (CAU).

 Agents of the same platform can be grouped in Agent Groups to enable the execution of jobs, file transfers, console, and file system events.
 For more information, see Agent Groups (HOSTG).